 • For $450, Sony is offering a white PS4 packed with the game and different PlayStation-exclusive in-game bonuses.

-• For the retail version, Microsoft is offering a Destiny “Ghost Edition” with the usual gems and other minor inclusions for $150.
+• The retail version, Microsoft is offering a Destiny “Ghost Edition” with the usual gems and other minor inclusions for $150.

-• For $100, you can get a Limited Edition package for PS4, Xbox One and Xbox 360 that consists of a guide, in-game items, a star chart and an improved packaging.
+• If you pay $100 more, you can get a Limited Edition package for PS4, Xbox One and Xbox 360.
+It consists of a guide, in-game items, a star chart and an improved packaging.

 • For the “Guardian Edition” of the PS4, PS3, and Xbox One, the package includes several in-game starter contents.

-Destiny is an online FPS game, which means it requires Internet connection in order to be played.
+Destiny is an online FPS game, which means it requires an Internet connection to be played.
 The digital versions for both PS4 and Xbox have a preload size of 18.6 GB and 18 GB.
 The game’s footprint will take up a larger disk space once it is unpacked.

 The digital version of the game is available for preload now.
-If you preload the game on PlayStation and Xbox now, you can enjoy Destiny as soon as the servers go live on the release date.
-Bungie announced that the game will go live on Sept.
+If you preload the game on PlayStation and Xbox, you can enjoy Destiny as soon as the servers go live.
+Bungie announced that the game would go live on Sept.
 9 and this causes a bit of conflict time zone-wise.

 Most gamers assume that the game will be available for US players at 8:00 in the morning.
-Sony and Microsoft stated that the digital versions of Destiny will be playable by 3:01 am ET on September 9.
-But as Bungie posted on twitter, the time that you’ll be able to play the game really depends between you and your retailer.
+Sony and Microsoft stated that the digital versions of Destiny would be playable by 3:01 am ET on September 9.
+But as Bungie posted on Twitter, the time that you’ll be able to play the game depends on you and your retailer.

 Rumors of a PC Version

 According to Bungie co-founder Jason Jones back in 2013, the game’s PC version may not happen.
-Speaking to Eurogamer earlier this year, design lead Larks Bakken mentioned that the PC version of the game can happen in the future, but it is impossible right now because it’s “pretty complicated.”
+Speaking to Eurogamer earlier this year, design lead Larks Bakken mentioned that the PC version of the game could happen in the future.
+It is impossible right now because it’s “pretty complicated” as he stated.

 Destiny Planet View

-Bungie recently announced the Destiny Planet View that allows users to have a glimpse of the game’s colonized planets through the same technology that Google Maps and Google Earth use.
-The Destiny Planet View gives gamers a peek of the Destiny world’s versions of the Moon, Mars and Venus.
+Bungie recently announced the Destiny Planet View that allows users to have a glimpse of the game’s colonized planets.
+It uses the same technology that Google Maps and Google Earth use.
+The Destiny Planet View gives gamers a peek of the Destiny world’s versions of the Moon, Mars, and Venus.

-According to Bungie, while the experience merely reveals a small piece of the game’s massive worlds, users can step through each area to discover gameplay tips, useful lore, as well as a few hidden in-game and real-world incentives as they go.
+According to Bungie, the experience merely reveals a small piece of the game’s massive worlds.
+Users can step through each area to discover gameplay tips, useful lore, as well as a few hidden in-game and real-world incentives.

-It is fair to say that Activision and Bungie are hoping that Destiny will turn out like the juggernaut that Halo was to the wargaming world.
+It is fair to say that Activision and Bungie are hoping that Destiny will turn out like the juggernaut that Halo was.
 Bungie has tried to keep the elements of the game on the mysterious side so gamers can relish a different FPS experience once the game is launched.
-As a tease to anticipating gamers, Bungie confirmed that Destiny will include six-player raids that will leave a sense of discovery to the players.
+As a tease to anticipating gamers, Bungie confirmed that Destiny would include six-player raids that will leave a sense of discovery to the players.

-The beta test version that Bungie released sparked interest among many gaming fans and at the same time, raised questions regarding the endgame of Destiny.
+The beta test version that Bungie released sparked interest among many gaming fans.
+At the same time raised questions regarding the endgame of Destiny.
 “The activity is going to take you and your group of five buddies into a place that you’ve never been; a place that you will return to frequently.
-And it will demand of you things you’ve never even really been asked to do in a shooter game before”, revealed Bungie’s Luke Smith.
+And it will demand of you things you’ve never even actually been asked to do in a shooter game before”, revealed Bungie’s Luke Smith.

-This revelation from Smith promises that Destiny the game will deliver not only on the outset but also in the endgame, and fans will definitely be treated to a whole new understanding of FPS gaming.
+This revelation from Smith promises that Destiny will deliver not only on the outset but also in the endgame.
+Fans will be treated to a whole new understanding of FPS gaming.